Strength By Fitness

 The first image from the study lists a wide range of foods across a per-serving comparison of meat and milk alternatives across nutritional content, ( A ), health impact ( B ), environmental damage ( C ), and cost ( D ).

-Replacing all calories from meat or dairy with plant-based foods reduced the average environmental impact by up to 40% when replacing meat and up to 16% when replacing dairy.
+Replacing all calories from meat or dairy in the context of this study with plant-based foods reduced the average environmental impact by up to 40% when replacing meat and up to 16% when replacing dairy.

-Pay attention however, I am saying high in protein, because a lot of plant-based people consume way too little protein.
+Pay attention, however, I am saying nutritionally rich & high in protein, because a lot of plant-based people consume way too little protein, and not everyone pays proper enough attention to all micronutrients either.

-So while whole plant-based foods are great, try to think of it as high-protein in combination with whole-plant-based foods.
 In other words, make room for those protein supplements with your soy milk, or plant-based yogurt, or processed vegan mince, tofu, tempeh products, edamame pasta et cetera.
-If you are going all in on plant-based foods instead of combining some animal-based protein such as eggs and fish with some plant-based protein and lots of whole plant-based foods.
+If you are going all in on plant-based foods, instead of combining some animal-based protein, such as eggs and fish, with some plant-based protein and lots of whole plant-based foods.

 The reason is this.

-Protein have other use cases, however, for instance, the more protein we consume, the higher our satiety, this is something which benefits everyone since it makes it so much easier to eat within our natural energy balance, no matter if you are obese or already very fit.
+This is something which benefits everyone since it makes it so much easier to eat within our natural energy balance, no matter if you are obese or already very fit.
+This is why it is also wrong to make that flawed claim that no one gets any benefit from consuming more than 1.6 grams of protein per kg of body weight and day.

-One caveat.
-It will be pretty challenging for most plant-based people to get that much protein from nothing but whole plant-based foods, not to mention getting all the nutrients we need.
+It will be pretty challenging for most plant-based people to get that much protein from nothing but whole plant-based foods, not to mention getting all the other nutrients we need.
+Everybody needs enough micronutrients and healthy fats, and everyone benefits tremendously from getting enough fiber in their food.
+And both fiber and micronutrients are very abundant in higher-SPC carb-rich foods.

-So for vegans and people that are 100% plant-based, consuming some protein supplements and some processed high-protein products are almost essential, and always extremely beneficial.
+So, for vegans and people who are 100% plant-based, consuming some protein supplements and some processed high-protein products is almost essential, and always extremely beneficial.

 Comparing products and outcomes.

-Among the listed meat alternatives in this study, the greatest reductions came when the meat and dairy replacements were soybeans and peas.
+Among the listed meat alternatives in this study, the greatest reductions from whole plant-based foods came when the meat and dairy replacements were soybeans and peas.

 This produces a reduction across the field of roughly 40%.

-All great numbers.
-Remember we are not talking about getting less nutrients or less protein.
+Remember, we are not talking about getting fewer nutrients or less protein.
 At Strength By Fitness, we are always talking about healthy, high-protein, high-satiety, nutritionally complete food habits.

 So these numbers represent healthier food habits, not less healthy.
 Nutritionally rich foods that will provide nothing but great health and fitness outcomes across your entire life.